SatyajeetGhosh/KGE-Technologies-Assignment-1/README.md

 # KGE-Technologies-Task-1
-My first task was to build company's Certificate Verification and Certificate Details pages.
+My 1st task was to build company's Certificate Verification and Certificate Details pages.